Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 Did you know that we have the option to mount disk manly from the network automatically by connect to that directory?

-By using **autofs** we can do just that, we run configuration of autofs and only when we trying to connect the nfs server directory, only than this directory will mount on our system and we will be able to see every file on that directory, what we need to achieve that is first of all install autofs and setup the configuration file, on the server side we need to make a shared folder for nfs technologies.
+By using **autofs** we can do just that, we setup configuration of autofs and only when we trying to connect the nfs server directory, only than this directory will mount on our system and we will be able to see every file on that directory, what we need to achieve that is first of all install autofs and setup the configuration file, on the server side we need to make a shared folder for nfs technologies.

-So, let's start on the server side, I am running Ubuntu 18 on vbox, we need to install the following:
+So, let's start on the server side, I am running Ubuntu 18 on vbox.
+I need to install the following:
 ```
 sudo apt install nfs-kernel-server
 ```

-This command will install the nfs as server side and we can use that to allow users connect for nfs folders, now we need to create folder which will be use as nfs folder and set to it permission and user/group.
+This command will install the nfs on my server, I will show you how to set the folder supporting the nfs as we will proceed, right now I need to allow users connections for nfs folders, for doing so I gonna setup my nfs folder and change the mode and setup permission .
 ```
 mkdir /home/guy/files
 chown nobody:nogroup /home/guy/files
 chmod 777 /home/guy/files
 ```

-Now we need to create export configuration for this folder, in this export we will specify the path to the nfs folder and the source IP client that will be able to connect to this folder.
+So in my case the name of the folder that I am going to use it as my NFS share folder is files.
+Now we need to create export configuration for this folder, in this export we will specify the path to the NFS folders and the source IP client that will be able to connect to this folder.
 ```
 sudo vi /etc/exports
 ```